maxgalbu/xbmc.plugin.video.nba/Readme.md

 * Selection of video qualities (from 720p to 360p)
 * Fanart from feeds, and thumbnails

 The first version of this plugin was written by [robla](http://forum.xbmc.org/showthread.php?tid=124716).
 Petros Tsampoukas then modified it to work with the 2012 and 2013 NBA seasons, and added images.
+It requires login.

 Installation
 =======================